- Affirmative Action

 As written about previously, the Paycheck Protection Program Flexibility Act, while short in text, went to great lengths in helping borrowers extend their “covered period” and maximize forgiveness.
 As such, the previously issued forgiveness application needed to be revised.

 Last week, on June 16, 2020, the SBA released a revised forgiveness application, a short-form and corresponding instructions for both.
 Generally, the short form is available for: 1) self-employed individuals; 2) those that did not reduce salaries by more than 25% and did not lay off any employees; or 3) those that did not reduce salaries by more than 25% and laid off employees, but did so because they were complying with CDC and OSHA guidance.
 The latter category is a new category of borrowers that no longer have to worry about prorated forgiveness.
-The revised applications and instructions can be found here:
+The revised applications can be found here:

 Specifically, the new Safe Harbor that exempts a borrower from having to worry about maintaining employee headcount is available for a borrower, that in good faith, is able to document the following: